 In the PNEU programmes, a hymn was assigned once or twice per year.
 Because of the nature of Wildwood Curriculum, we do not include that.
 If you follow a particular religious path, replace one of the Term 2 or Term 3 songs with one from your spiritual tradition.

-A pdf of the entire 12 year rotation (we are on Year 2): 12 year song rotation
+A pdf of the entire 12 year rotation (we are on Year D, but are re-working the rotation to include more diversity): 12 year song rotation

-Another program designed specifically for homeschoolers with no musical training is Legends of the Staff Musique.
-Only the first level is out at this time, but there are plans for five levels in total.
+- Still another program designed specifically for homeschoolers with no musical training is Legends of the Staff Musique.
+Only the first two levels are out at this time, but there are plans for five levels in total.
 It follows the Kodaly philosophy of musical training.

 Most of the PNEU programmes throughout the Forms say to learn 2 or 3 English songs per term, with some terms adding a hymn or carol.
 The songs aren't specified, though a book of music is suggested.